ON A MISSION TO CREATE CHANGE-MAKERS

 - Be open to new ideas and points of view

-The application is open in the fall of each year.
+The application opens in the fall of each year.

 A completed application will include the following: